-The descriptions below refer to the variety of private classes I teach.
+The descriptions and links below refer to the variety of private classes I teach.
 They are examples of returning themes that clients base their requests for yoga in a private setting on.
 Based on years of teaching experiences I am respectfully and attentively taking into consideration your personal situation, preferences and abilities. ~ Anke Mein

 “Freeing the Breath”